pagos-quickpay/pagos-quickpay/articles/contribuciones/introduction.md

-## About your contributions to Peinau content
+## About your contributions to Pagos Quickpay content

 ### Minor corrections
 Minor corrections or clarifications you submit for documentation and code examples in this repo are covered by the general terms.

 ## Repository organization
-The content in the peinau-docs repository follows the organization of documentation on https://docs.peinau.com/peinau/.
+The content in the pagos-quickpay-docs repository follows the organization of documentation on https://github.com/pagos-quickpay.
 This repository contains two root folders:

 ### \articles
 The *\articles* folder contains the documentation articles formatted as markdown files with an *.md* extension.
-Articles are typically grouped by Peinau Services.
+Articles are typically grouped by Pagos Quickpay Services.

 The *\articles* folder contains the *\media* folder for root directory article media files, inside which are subfolders with the images for each article.
 The service folders contain a separate media folder for the articles within each service folder.
 The article image folders are named identically to the article file, minus the *.md* file extension.